logux/docs/protocols/ws/spec.md

 Third position contains unique node name.
 Same node name is used in default log timer, so sender must be sure that name is unique.
 Client should use UUID if it can’t guarantee name uniqueness with other way.

 Fourth position contains last `added` time used by receiver in previous connection (`0` on first connection). message with all new actions since `synced` (all actions on first connection).
+After the last of these actions sender should send [`ready`] message (some nodes like Logux Client and Server adds channel processing before `ready`).

 Fifth position is optional and contains extra client option in object.
 Right now protocol supports only `subprotocol` and `token` keys there.